 March is Nutrition Month, and this year the campaign focuses on making small changes, one meal at a time.
 I love this idea!
 Change is hard!
 I am a big believer that sticking to small, achievable steps will gradually help you achieve the big change you want to make.
 We all have habits that could use some improvement, whether they have to do with food, wellness, health, or some other nasty little habit we KNOW we need to change.
 You can do it – it just takes some motivation, mindfulness and often the help of an expert 😉

 This year’s Nutrition Month campaign describes 5 strategies you can use to help gradually move towards healthier meal habits.
-You can find all of the strategies and more information about the campaign on the Dietitians of Canada website.
 In today’s post, we are going to focus on Nutrition Month Strategy #5 – Make Healthy Eating Stick! – and apply it to digestive health (of course!).

 Short on time?
 Stressed out?
 Stuck in meetings all day?
 There are many barriers to starting (and maintaining!) healthy habits.
 If you have IBS and have recently started to make dietary changes or to follow the low FODMAP diet as part of a treatment plan to reduce symptoms (like gas, bloating, discomfort, diarrhea or constipation), you probably already know how difficult dietary changes can be!

 It’s absolutely challenging to eliminate key foods from your diet that you enjoy every day for the several months that it takes to see symptom improvement.
 Hang in there!
 It’s totally worth it.
 I’ve seen first-hand how successful the diet can be in relieving symptoms and improving quality of life as I have worked with hundreds of clients to improve their digestive health.

 Here are the Top 3 Tips for Sticking to low FODMAP diet.